sigsum/sigsum/doc/design.md

 `ssh-keygen -Y sign` when using Ed25519 and SHA256.

 The signer also has to do a one-time DNS setup.
-As outlined below, logs will check that _some domain_ is aware of the signer's verification key.
+As outlined below, logs will check that _some domain_ is aware of the signer's public key.
 This is part of a defense mechanism that helps log operators to deal with log spam.
-Once present in DNS, a verification key can be used in subsequent log requests.
+Once present in DNS, a public key can be used in subsequent log requests.

 #### 3.2.2 - Submit request
 Sigsum logs implement an HTTP(S) API.
 Input and output is human-readable and